Pay offer to JTU's

 |1 August 2011||£150 (0.5%)||Higher of 2% or £500|

 |1 August 2012||1%||Higher of 1% or £800|

 |1 August 2014||2%||2%|

 |1 August 2015||1% (with up to 2.65% on points 1 to 8)||Higher of 1% or £450|

 |1 August 2016||1.1% (with up to 3.1% on points 1 to 7)||1.2% on first £61,000, 0.5% on above|

 |1 August 2017||1.7% (with up to 2.4% on points 1 to 16)||2% on first £67,110, 0.5% on above (except SP1 which received 3%, and SP2 which got 2.5%)|

-This table compares the total sum of each groups salaries as well as their average at the two points in time.
-This is then shown as an average % difference in salary in Jul 2020 compared to the groups averaged Jul 2019 salary.
+This table compares the total sum of each group’s salaries as well as the average.
+This is then shown as a percentage difference from their previous salary.

-In every ranked group, Jul 2020 saw a higher average salary which is to be expected, however the largest increases were seen in the lower ranking groups.
-It is expected that job opportunities for career progression is more prevalent amongst these groups.
-These groups will also see larger increases because, for example, a move from a band 1a post to a 3b post can represent around a 60% increase to salary.
+In every ranked group, April 21 saw a higher average salary – which is expected.
+However, the largest increases were seen in the lower ranking groups.
+It is expected that job opportunities for career progression are more prevalent amongst these groups.